Power. Balance. Patience.

 Build self-confidence, coordination, and physical fitness while training in traditional Japanese karate.
 Image yourself training to develop the skills to be a Karate black belt in the traditional 'empty- hand' styles of Okinawa.
 This program, sponsored by the HSKK, can help you achieve your goals of becoming a Karate Blackbelt.

-New students to this program begin with a nine-week beginner course that prepares students with all the basic knowledge and skills needed to earn their first rank.
-Intermediate courses may follow and students may then participate in Kobudo weapons study with the instructors approval.
-All courses are quarterly.
+New students to this program begin with a Beginner's Karate course that prepares students with all the basic knowledge and skills needed to earn their first rank.
+More advanced courses may follow and students may then participate in Kobudo weapons study with the instructors approval

 Shorin Ryu Adult Karate is a combination of Chinese Kung Fu and Okinawan punching art (Te).
 Traditional techniques and conditioning exercises form an integral part of training.
 This controlled style of karate helps the student develop physical and mental discipline.
 This class focuses on traditional Okinawan techniques which includes emphasis on formal exercise (kata).
 This class provides training in self-defense, basic kicking, blocking, punching techniques and situation awareness.
 "When to use your knowledge" is emphasized.